Abdesol/Cartoonify-Image/readme.md

 # Cartoonify Image
 This project is about cartoonifying an image using machine learning.
-Specifically Unsupervised machine learning algorithm.
+Specifically, unsupervised machine learning algorithm.
 <br>
 I used one of the popular clustering algorithm called **KMeans**.
 I used the algorithm for color palette control and some opencv-numpy transformation for the edge drawing.
 Have a look at my notebook!
 <br/>